SparseLinearAlgebra/la-rpq/Databases/RPQ-matrixGB/README.md

-# Utils for benchmarking rpq-matrix
+# Utils for benchmarking rpq-matrix-GrB

 These are the utils we've used to benchmark [rpq-matrix-GraphBLAS](https://github.com/suvorovrain/rpq-matrix/tree/gbmod).